You can find 3D models of Crinoidea here!

 A comatulid crinoid, Tropiometra carinata, demonstrating the use of cirri for substrate attachment.
 This mode of attachment is common in modern crinoids and likely began to evolve by at least the Mississippian.
 Photo by Seascapeza; Creative Commone Attribution-Share Alike Unported 3.0 license.

-Following the Permo-Triassic mass extinction, crinoids underwent their second major evolutionary radiation.
-With this radiation, many crinoid species evolved the capacity for movement, including active and passive forms.
-Planktonic, passive forms from the Triassic included the roveacrinids and traumatocrinids, whereas active forms included crawling groups like the isocrinids and holocrinids.
-Mobile crinoids such as these made up as many as 90% of all crinoids by the Middle Triassic.
+Following the Permo-Triassic mass extinction, crinoids underwent a major evolutionary radiation.
+With this radiation, many crinoid species evolved the capacity for movement and, by the end of the Middle Triassic, mobile crinoids were in the majority, compared to immobile forms.
 Although there was species turnover—similar rates of extinction and origination of species—crinoids passed through the end-Triassic mass extinction with relatively little loss of diversity.

 Free-living Uintacrinus socialis specimens from the Cretaceous of Kansas.
 These stalkless crinoids likely lived in floating colonies, making them somewhat unique in their life habit compared to other crinoids.
 Photograph by Jonathan R. Hendricks of specimens on display at the Denver Museum of Nature and Science.